feldera/feldera/docs/sql/datetime.md

 Timestamp literals can only represent 4-digit year positive values.
 Values BC or values greater than 10,000 years are not supported.

-The precision of timestamps is milliseconds, additional digits of precision in timestamp literals are rounded to milliseconds.

 The following operations are available on timestamps: